 Not an Excepted Trust

-If all these four conditions are met, then section 270-15 kicks in and stops the deduction.
+If these four conditions are met, then section 270-15 kicks in and stops the deduction in the trust.
+This is important.

-If the trust fails the income injection test for this income, the net income of the trust is increased to $100,000 and the losses are carried forward to the following year.
+If the trust fails the income injection test, the deduction of the trust loss is declined.
+The trust’s net income increases to $100,000 and the loss is carried forward to the following year.